-- Synopsis of main job tasks and responsibilities.
+- Summary of main job tasks and responsibilities.

-Every employee profile should have the above as a minimum.
-And depending on your business, you may also want to include other elements.
-For example, if you have multiple offices, then location would be another field to add.
-Some companies have included complete biographies detailing the team member’s qualifications and career to date.
-Others have opted to make the profile more knowledge-based with skills, expertise and current work projects being highlighted.
+Every employee profile should have these fields as a minimum.
+And depending on your business, you may want to include other elements.
+For example, if you have multiple offices, the location would be helpful.
+Some companies have included complete biographies detailing the worker’s qualifications and career.
+Others have opted to make the profile more knowledge-based, highlighting skills, expertise, and current work projects.

-It’s also worth considering including a personal element where employees can give a sense of their personality.
+It’s also worth including a personal element where employees give a sense of their personality.
 How about hobbies or pastimes outside work, or even fun facts.
-Introducing a fun aspect to the profile makes it more engaging for staff and allows them to showcase their individuality.
+Introducing a light-hearted feature makes the profile more engaging and allows staff to showcase their individuality.

 Employee Profile Example